metabin/metabin/README.md

 ![](/_banner.png)

-Sharing can be simpler, more effective, more distributed.

-The goal is to create a self-sufficient file sharing ecosystem for next-generation distributed apps, where decentralization does not harm user experience and functionality.
+The goal is to create a bunch of utilities for structured data sharing over IPFS.

 ## Table of Contents